Sports in Canada: Viewership

 In a 2023 national survey, Canadians identified hockey as their preferred sport for viewing.
 Approximately 22% of participants indicated a preference for hockey, establishing it as the leading choice.
 Subsequently, 12% stated that they neither watch nor follow sports, while 10% expressed a preference for soccer and 8% favoured basketball.

+Respondents from Ontario exhibited a wider array of favourite sports compared to other regions.
 Regionally, individuals in the Atlantic and Prairie provinces demonstrated a significant inclination towards hockey.
-Respondents from Ontario exhibited a wider array of favourite sports compared to other regions.
 Hockey is the most popular sport in Alberta, with 44.7% of Albertans saying they follow it closely.
 Quebec comes next at 37.9%, followed by Atlantic Canada at 37.7% - despite no National Hockey League team there.
 In British Columbia, 24.3% follow hockey, and 13% follow soccer.
 In other prairie provinces, 25% follow hockey, while 15.7% follow football.
 In Ontario, 24.3% follow hockey, and 11.7% follow baseball - the only province with a Major League Baseball team.
 A gender analysis revealed that 54% of males opted for one of the leading four sports hockey, soccer, basketball, or baseball whereas only 35% of females did so.
 This suggests that women are inclined to appreciate a more diverse assortment of sports.

 Generational disparities were also evident in the survey findings.
 Members of Generation X and Baby Boomers showed a greater likelihood of selecting hockey, with 25% and 24% respectively, juxtaposed with Gen Z and Millennials at 13% and 17%.
 Baby Boomers exhibited a higher propensity to claim that they do not watch any sports compared to other age cohorts.
 Additionally, Gen Z displayed a stronger preference for soccer than other generations.
 Basketball emerged as a favoured choice for approximately 17% of Gen Z and Millennials, while only 8% of Generation X and 2% of Baby Boomers selected it.